 Presenting a convincing case to recover damages in a TBI case can present some exceptional challenges.
 Some lingering effects, such as impaired motor skills or speech impediment, may be readily apparent.
 A number of changes are less apparent but still may be shown through standardized tests or other methods.

-More elusive is how to show personality changes in the TBI victim.
-What’s the most compelling way to convey to an observer – one who does not know the victim and has no idea what he/she was like before the brain trauma – that the person is not who they used to be?
-How can the jury see how life has changed for the victim and for the family?
+More elusive is how to show personality changes after a TBI.
+What’s the most compelling way to convey to an observer – one who does not know the person and has no idea what he/she was like before the brain trauma – that the person is not who they used to be?
+How can the jury see how life has changed for the person and for the family?

-Then the team will call on family members, friends, coworkers, and neighbors to form a picture of the injured victim prior to the trauma, his/her abilities before the injury, and how the victim is now different.
+Then the team will call on family members, friends, coworkers, and neighbors to form a picture of the injured person prior to the trauma, his/her abilities before the injury, and how they’re now different.

 Hopefully, you will never have to face questions that surface following TBI.
 But rest assured, should you find yourself in that difficult situation, the attorneys and staff at Heuser & Heuser have the experience and know-how to help get you through this.